Pakyong

-Pakyong (/ne/) is a city and district headquarters of Pakyong district in the Indian state of Sikkim, located in the foothills of the Himalayas.
+Pakyong (/ne/) is a Municipal city and district headquarters of Pakyong district in the Indian state of Sikkim, located in the foothills of the Himalayas.
 Pakyong Airport is the only airport of Sikkim.
 The "National Research Centre for Orchids" (ICAR Institute) is also located here.

 History

 There is a missionary run school called St. Xavier's, which ranked as one of the top two schools in Sikkim during the 1990s.
 Notable among its alumni are the Padma Shri awardee footballer Baichung Bhutia, who captain India.

 The existence of British bunkers at British Killa suggests the presence of armed bunkers sometime in the past.

 The name Pakyong comes from the Lepcha words pa yong meaning "bamboo of the bow", as it was a common practise of the Lepchas to name a place after the essential items found at a place.

 On 24 September 2018, Prime Minister Narendra Modi inaugurated Pakyong Airport.
 Regular air service started on 4 October 2018.